ntwigs/turbotron/.github/PULL_REQUEST_TEMPLATE.md

 <!--
   Thank you for filing a pull request! 🥰
-  Please make sure that the issue/bug have not been filed already. 🙏 -->
+  Please make sure that the issue/bug have not been filed already. 🙏 Remember - Turbotron is supposed to be as small as possible.
+-->

 # ↪️ Pull Request